computationalUncertaintyLab/importance_of_data/README.md

 In the code is a list of all the major cities and how the US average is computed.
 The dataset that is produced is called `./data_sets/weekly_weather_data.csv`.

+**HFlu Hospitalization data from NHSN**
+1. Code to download this data is `./get_target_data.R`.
+2. Data is downloaded using modified code from the CDC FluSight GitHub Repository The weekly number of incident hospitalizations at state level and a US national estimate is produced.
+The dataset that is produced is called `./data_sets/target-hospital-admissions.csv`.